-Alcohol Intoxication in India: Understanding the Stages, Symptoms, and How to Get Help Before It’s Too Late
+Alcohol Intoxication in India: Stages, Symptoms, and How to Get Help Before It’s Too Late

-Recent data paints a concerning picture.
-A 2019 national survey by AIIMS and the Ministry of Social Justice and Empowerment revealed that around 160 million Indians consume alcohol.
-Out of those, more than 5.7 crore people are considered problem users, and roughly 2.9 crore are alcohol-dependent (NDDTC-AIIMS report).
+Latest stats make for a bleak reading.
+A 2019 national survey by AIIMS and the Social Justice Ministry revealed that about 160 million Indians consume alcohol.
+Out of this, a staggering number of more than 57 million people are problem users, and roughly 29 million people are dependent.

 What Is Alcohol Intoxication?